bdragon300/go-asyncapi/docs/go-asyncapi/content/infrastructure-files-generation/_index.md

 The reason is that the single server `production` requires a server variable **port** to get the correct hostname.
 `go-asyncapi` can't generate a server without the server variables set.

-To make it work, create a configuration file `go-asyncapi.yaml` in with the following content:
+To make it work, create a configuration file `go-asyncapi.yaml` in the current directory with the following content:

 ```yaml
 infra: